Visit us at the Lesley Makerspace:

 |Anne Larkin, Emeritus Faculty, Founding Partner

 Dr. Anne Larkin has extensive experience in the areas of literacy, special education, and school and community partnership.
 She coordinated the Cambridge, MA chapter of Say Yes for 18 years.
 This profit program worked closely with youth in the Cambridge Public Schools from early elementary to support their successful transition into a post secondary academic experience.
+Dr. Larkin has since retired from the Lesley STEAM Team and serves as an engaged Emeritus Faculty at Lesley University.

 |Jacy Edelman, Assistant Director

 As the Assistant Director for Lesley STEAM Learning Lab at Lesley’s Graduate School of Education, Jacy co-facilitates coursework focused on STEAM integration and supports innovative technology integration through several public school partnerships.
 With a background in creative arts in learning and visual/media literacy, her work provides a bridge between creative computing and the creative arts.
-Things that get her buzzing are Scratch programming, Arduino wearables, design thinking, and digital making tools.
+Things that get her buzzing are Scratch programming, wearables, design thinking, and digital making tools.
 Jacy believes in a participatory model of teaching and learning, working alongside teachers to co-develop curriculum that incorporates the design engineering process while remaining rooted in the standards.
 She is passionate about preparing teachers to be digitally savvy and confidently creative in their practice.